LSTM: A Search Space Odyssey: Evaluation Setup

 \subsection{Datasets}

-Each dataset is split into three parts: a training set, a validation set, which is used for early stopping and for optimizing the hyperparameters, and a test set for the final evaluation.
-Details of preprocessing for each dataset are provided in the supplementary material.
+Each dataset is split into three parts: a training set, a validation set used for early stopping and for optimizing the hyperparameters, and a test set for the final evaluation.